open-optimization/open-optimization-common/CONTRIBUTING-git.md

 Submodules are pinned to specific commits.
 Running `git pull` or `git commit` etc. in the subdirectory containing a submodule, such as `open-optimization-bibliography`, marks the submodule as "modified" in the containing repository.
 Commit this change to update the pinning of the submodule.

+To move files between submodules, or between the containing repository and submodules, use `mv`, followed by `git add` and `git commit` in the affected repositories; avoid using `git mv`, which has an effect that may be confusing.

 #### Never check in generated files ####

 Only source files are to be committed to the git repository.